 It sets out in detail the Council's preferred approach towards the redevelopment of this area and will be a material consideration in the determination of any planning applications within the area.

-The document has been subjected to an initial period of consultation in August/September 2006 and will be re-published alongside the Central Area Action Plan in September 2007.
+The document has been subjected to an initial period of consultation in August/September 2006 and formal Regulation 17 consultation in October/November 2007.